-The qualifications and election process for Gray Board are the same as for the Governance Board except that they only need to take responsibility for minimum 3 bricks that sustain Noolaham Foundation.
+The qualifications and election process for for Gray Board are same that for the Governance Board except that they only need to take responsibility for minimum 3 bricks that sustain Noolaham Foundation.
 Please refer to the Governance Board Member Qualification and Election Process process sections for details.